Annely Juda

-Life
+Early life

 Anneliese Emily Brauer was born in Kassel in 1914 and she was brought up in Germany.
 Her father was a chemist and he had bought a building that had belonged to Goethe.
+Her mother was a designer of clothing and typefaces.
 Her family were Jewish and they left to escape persecution following her father being arrested in 1933.
 Juda's grandmother decided to stay and she eventually committed suicide to avoid being deported by the Nazis.
 Juda's family went to work in Palestine but after three years she left to find her fortune in London.

 In London she met Paul Juda and his family financed her to study dress design and art at the Reimann School.
 She married Paul Juda on 15 November 1939 and he was able to arrange for her parents to join them in England.
 In 1939 the war started and she volunteered to work for the Women’s Royal Voluntary Service delivering food to people who had been bombed out of their homes during the blitz.
 After the war, in 1949, the couple returned to Germany.
 The couple separated in 1955 and Juda left her husband and returned to England with her son and two daughters.

 Juda worked to earn money to feed her three children and she was assisted by Wilma Kuvecke in 1956.
 Kuvecke had worked for her in Germany and she followed Juda to London where she took a job so that she could be the Juda children's unpaid nanny.